View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - how long your baby can respond to you before getting tired

-The time when your baby is in the NICU can be stressful — you may be away from your friends and family, including any other children you may have.
-Your life may seem like it's been turned upside down as you wait for the day when your baby may be able to leave with you.
+Having a baby in the NICU can be one of the most stressful times in your life.
+You may be away from your support circle, such as friends, family, and other children.
+Your life may seem like it's been turned upside down as you wait for the day when your baby is ready to go home with you.

-When you take care of yourself, you'll be more rested and better prepared to take care of your baby.
-But that care doesn't have to center on your infant's illness.
-Enjoy your new baby, spend time together, and get to know your little one.
+When you take care of yourself, you'll be more rested and better able to take care of and get to know your baby.
+While a NICU stay can be hard, it's also rewarding to watch your little one grow stronger each day.

 Date reviewed: January 01, 2019